mxlu00/mxlu00.github.io/_posts/reflections/2025-02-24-gender-identity.md

 "trans height"? is it possible for someone to have a height in their brain? no...! height isn't a mental characteristic. "trans race"? actually possibly exists, idfk what race is.

 i'm comparing it to identity disorders ('multiple personalities'). is it possible for someone to have an identity in their brain? yes...! they obviously don't have separate physical bodies, but these words don't mean that they do.

+# transphobia...?
+knowing that trans people exist but pretending they don't is a crystal clear example of [an extreme and irrational aversion](https://www.oed.com/dictionary/phobia_n?tab=meaning_and_use#30800271). even though it is clearly incorrect, please know it is *not* just silly. after all, of course only people who exist can be given rights.